 Hummingbirds on the Move

-Fall officially begins tomorrow and hummingbird migration is well underway.
+Hummingbird migration is in full swing.
+As fall progresses, temperatures drop and daylight length shortens.
 Many adult males have already headed south and more females and juveniles are following suit.
-Keep reporting your observations of hummingbirds to Journey North!
+Keep reporting your observations to Journey North!

 Mostly Females and Juveniles in the North

 Reports of hummingbirds in Southeastern Canada, the Northern U.S., and parts of the Western U.S. are dropping, but some females and juveniles remain.
 Individuals sticking it out in or passing through northern climates are eating voraciously to gain calories and trying to cope with colder temperatures.
 Only a few nectaring flowers remain.
 Keep your feeder up for the stragglers.
 Don’t be concerned: Your feeder will not cause hummingbirds to stay longer than they should.

 Nancy in Georgian Bluffs, ON: “One lone female still at our feeder.
 Hopefully getting ready to begin her journey soon.”
 (09/26/2022)

 Amy in Newburgh, IN: “All the activity was on the flowers today.
 Ruby-throated Hummingbird sipping nectar on the purple salvia.The nights are very chilly, down in the 40’s.
 Every morning I wonder if there will be any hummingbirds.”
 (09/29/2022)